j9t/little-books/manuscript/html-css-coding-guidelines.md

 Examples: Here things get more blurry in that a well-written rule may not need examples; however, in practice we observe that examples help.
 A rule accompanied by an example allows peers with less experience to get an understanding when to apply a rule “when they see it.”
 Examples may need counter-examples—that is, we should show what is expected and correct according to the rule, and also what is incorrect.

 Implementation support: Ideally, a coding guideline comes with tips on how to use it, to make following it easier.
-For example, “use configuration file _x_ for your editor to enforce indentation,” “include script _y_ to have your code validated,” or “covered by linter.”
+For example, “use configuration file _x_ to enforce indentation,” “include script _y_ to for validation,” or “install linter _z_.”
 Although this is a useful component of a well-written coding guideline, it is often overlooked (even in this booklet).

-Explanation: Although this is not always required, an explanation allows us to help our colleagues _understand_ what the context and purpose is, and facilitates improving or vetoing the rule in question.
+Explanation: Although this is not always needed, an explanation allows us to help our colleagues _understand_ what the context and purpose is, and facilitates improving or vetoing the rule in question.
 In an authoritative setting, explanations may not be as welcome, but in a cooperative one, they are.
 As domain experts, we should be able to explain _why_ we do what we do, as with imposing guidelines.

-What else: Finally, a complete coding guideline should include an appropriate level of detail.
+What else: Finally, a comprehensive coding guideline should include an appropriate level of detail.
 I’d like to keep with the idea of the [ideal ID or class name](https://meiert.com/en/blog/best-practice-ids-and-classes/)—as long as necessary and as short as possible.
 Bearing this in mind, when working on a coding standard, it’s better to err on the side of adding detail so that the team can understand the guideline and its rationale.

-With that, we should have an idea of the _minima_ and _maxima_ of a coding guideline:
+With that, we can tell the _minima_ and _maxima_ of a coding guideline:

 #### Minima